FrancescElies/windows-for-linux-and-macos-devs/README.md

 - [windows - _Ned Batchelder_](https://nedbatchelder.com/blog/tag/windows.html)
 - [windows papercuts for nix developers - _Chris Patti_](https://www.feoh.org/posts/windows-papercuts-for-nix-developers)
+- Have a suggestion? click _Improve this page_ at the bottom

 This are notes I wished I found before I went through discovering what worked and what did not work so well on windows.
 E.g. using emacs on windows was a